 Typically, getting a day pass or an annual membership gives you access to these lounges but getting a credit card will do the trick too.

 For example, signing up for the Delta Reserve Business will give you free access to more than 50 Delta SkyClub locations.
 Meanwhile, the Chase Sapphire Reserve comes with a Priority Pass membership which gives you access to more than 1300 airport experiences.

 Lost baggage and trip delays can’t be avoided so that’s why most credit cards come with insurance coverage that will benefit frequent flyers.

-The Delta SkyMiles Platinum card is a perfect example.
+The Delta SkyMiles Platinum American Express Card is a perfect example.
 It gives cardholders up to $300 trip delay insurance, up to $1250 lost carry-on baggage insurance, and up to $500 lost checked baggage insurance.

 What’s great about the trip delay and lost baggage insurance is it applies to your spouse or domestic partner and dependents (terms apply).
 Just make sure that all reservations were booked using your credit card.

 Travel Statement Credits